caporaso-lab/using-qiime2/book/how-to-guides/get-involved.md

 ```

 For examples of the other types of content or tools created as contributions to the QIIME 2 ecosystem, see [Community Contributions](https://forum.qiime2.org/c/community-contributions/15) on the Forum.
+Creating and sharing things that you find useful is a great way to get involved in the community and to connect with others with similar interests.
+Just be sure that what you're sharing is reliable, and be responsive to questions you get.

 ```{note}
 We're in the process of updating the QIIME 2 Library to contain a catalog of documentation.